EAGrahamJr/pi-kube/README.md

 ### Kubernetes
 To run the cluster, the `auth` artifacts need to be applied first so that the auto-cluster plugin can access the Kubernetes API.
 Note that the authorization is overly broad and should really be dialed down.

+## Grafana
+The deployment uses the "stock" K8S dashboards.
+There are a couple of customized dashobards in `setup/grafana`, as well.